Menu

 A Critical Role in Student Success

 Georgia Cyber Academy’s virtual learning model is built on a strong partnership between families and teachers.
-While certified teachers provide live instruction, academic guidance, and feedback, students learn from home—and that means consistent adult support is essential.

 What Is a Learning Coach?

-A Learning Coach is the adult responsible for day-to-day academic supervision.
-Teachers guide instruction and assess progress, but they are not physically present with students during the school day.
-The Learning Coach fills that gap by providing structure, oversight, and encouragement at home.
+Teachers are responsible for instruction, assignment design, and academic feedback, but they are not physically present with students during the school day.
+The Learning Coach provides structure, supervision, and encouragement to support student success.

 Core Responsibilities (All Grade Levels)